Naviamold1/Discord-AI-Bot/README.md

 poetry run python main.py
 ```

-To also install dev dependencies
+To also install dev dependencies:

 ```sh
 poetry install --with dev